openMF/web-app/.github/CONTRIBUTING.md

 ```
 git clone https://github.com/your-username/web-app.git
 ```
-  - Make sure you are in the `develop` branch.
+  - Make sure you are in the `master` branch.
 ```
-git checkout develop
+git checkout master
 ```
   - Create a new branch with a meaningful name before adding and commiting your changes.
 ```